ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

    |    | <UIImageView: 0x7fcf29810f80; [...]> // imageView
 ```

+The above output shows each view with it's subviews indented to represent depth.
+The indent is denoted with a pipe (`|`) and spaces.
+You can see that this matches our initial code: `view` is the parent of `scrollView` and `tableView` which are parents of their own subviews.

-Given the output above, it looks like the following is happening:
+We can then conclude from the above output that it looks like the following is happening:

 ```
 1. Vist view